Zhakarii

 As for their personal relationship, Zhakarii continues to leave her true feelings unvoiced.
 While she is privately suspicious that Zerith's own feelings mirror hers, she also knows how deeply Ravith-morna hurt him, and lets her actions and affection speak for itself until the day Zerith is willing to voice such feelings once more.

-Her primary means of attack is to transform her arm into a mass of void-enhanced tentacles, staining her enemies with the void's essence, then follow it up with a channeled blast of dro-m'athra soulfire that leaves behind a necromantic circle to finish off any being that survives the beam.
+As an aftereffect of her half-transformation into dro-m'athra, Zhakarii is able to harness the magics of Namira and the void, and even momentarily transmogrify portions of her very body.
+Her primary use of this ability is to transform her arm into a mass of void-enhanced tentacles, staining her enemies with the void's essence, then follow it up with a channeled blast of dro-m'athra soulfire that leaves behind a necromantic circle to finish off any being that survives the beam.
 Additionally, she carries a dro-m'athra-tainted greataxe, which can drain the life force of anything she cleaves with it.

 Offense is not everything however.
 To protect herself, she can also call forth shades from the darkness to weaken her enemies, and immobilize those foes with mental flashes of the things they fear most, drawn from the void.

 While her necromantic and psijic bindings keep her body and mind intact, the drums of Lorkhan were never fully driven away.
 They continue to sound in the back of her mind, a siren's call always tugging at the very edges of her consciousness.
 While her magics insulate her from the call to join the Bent Cat's dance, they also prevent the songs of the Twilight Cantors from truly reaching her.
-She hopes that the teachings of the Hidden Moon may provide salvation should her bindings ever fail, but she has much to learn of the ancient traditions.
+She hopes that the teachings of the Hidden Moon may provide salvation should her bindings ever fail, but she has much more to learn of the ancient traditions.

 She has additionally become close to Zerith-Var of the Hidden Moon, viewing him as far more than just her partner and teacher.
-If anything were to permanently happen to him, she would almost certainly fall completely to the darkness within her heart and rise as a champion of Namira.
+If anything were to permanently happen to him, she would almost certainly fall completely to the darkness within her heart and fully rise as a champion of Namira.

 Zhakarii was originally created to be my stamina-based necromancer, back when most classes were based on magicka or stamina.
 (Speaks-With-Bones was my magicka necromancer.)
 When hybridization of stats was implemented, she lost purpose for a while, then was revived for running Infinite Archive.
 It wasn't until subclassing allowed me to really build into her "dark scholar" theme that I found a version of her I was happy with, and upcoming art gave me the motivation to finally fully hash out her background beyond vague concepts.